Back

 As an employer, it’s important to understand the value of PTO and how PTO payout works.
 You should also know which states require employers to pay unused vacation or sick time; how PTO payout is taxed; and how different circumstances affect PTO payout, such as when an employee quits versus when their employment is terminated.

-When to Payout or Cash Out PTO
+When to Cash Out PTO

-When to cash out PTO:
+When to pay out PTO:

 Most of the time, employees can only cash out unused vacation time and other PTO in the form of a payout when they leave their company, whether retiring, quitting, or being fired.